alum-challenges/problems/python/week-2/playlist/playlist.md

 to make a file called `playlist.py` where you’ll write your program.

 ## Specification

+<script async id="asciicast-645107" src="https://asciinema.org/a/645107.js"></script>

-You will implement two functions: `main` and `create_playlist`
+You will implement two functions: **`main`** and **`create_playlist`**

-The `create_playlist` function should take one input as a parameter which is the number of songs they want to add.
-Then in two seperate prompts it should ask the user for a song title, then ask for the song's artist.
-If one of the inputs was not provided then reprompt the user starting from the song title.
-Once the user has successfully entered both values, add it to the playlist.
+The `create_playlist` function should take one input as a parameter, which is the number of songs they want to add, then ask for the songs using the following format.
+First, ask for the first song's title with a prompt saying: `Title: `.
+If the title input is empty, it should reject the input and reprompt, starting over from the title.
+Once a valid title has been entered, it should ask for the song's artist with a prompt saying: `Artist: `.
+If the artist input is empty, it should reprompt the the user, starting over from the song title (NOT just the artist).
+Once the user has successfully entered both values, add the song to the playlist.
 The playlist should be of type `list` with items of type `dict`.
-The keys for each dictionary sould be `title` and `artist`.
-Repeat this process until the playlist is full (based on the number of songs given as the input parameter).
-When the list if full, return that list.
+The keys for each dictionary sould be the song's `title` and `artist`.
+Repeat this process until the playlist is full, based on the number of songs given as the input paramete:.
+When the list if full, return the playlist.

 The `main` function should prompt the user for the number of songs they want to add to the playlist.
-If the input provided is not a positive number then it should reprompt the user.
-Then it will call the `create_playlist` function, passing in the number of songs, and assign the result into a variable.
-Then print the playlist with the following format:
+If the input provided is not a positive number, then it should reprompt the user.
+Then it will call the `create_playlist` function, passing in the number of songs as an argument, and assign the result into a variable.
+Then it should print the playlist with the following format:
 ```
 1. Half Way There by Bon Jovi
 2. Never Gonna Give You Up by Rick Astley